 Many women express utter shock upon learning about research on the association between talc and ovarian cancer.
 Talc products, such as baby and body powders, have been (and still are) promoted as safe and “gentle” by leading manufacturers such as Johnson & Johnson.

 Deane Berg, the first woman to file a talcum powder lawsuit against Johnson & Johnson, speaks in interviews about the moment she discovered that talc may be an ovarian cancer risk factor.
 Prior to that time, she’d used talc for feminine hygiene as a comforting daily ritual—she’d never imagined that her Johnson’s Baby Powder could possibly harbor serious risks.
 Today, Berg is just one among thousands of women who have chosen to file suit against Johnson & Johnson over their own cases of ovarian cancer.

-Currently, about 2000 talcum lawsuits filed by cancer patients and their families are pending in district courts across the country.
+Currently, more than 4,000 talcum lawsuits filed by cancer patients and their families are pending in courts across the country.
 These talc lawsuits are so numerous that courts have been consolidating them at the local and state level, by allowing them to proceed through pre-trial procedures together.
 This is done in cases with significant similarities, in order to save precious court time and resources.
 Many of the talc lawsuits are filed against the same set of defendants, namely, Johnson & Johnson and its talc suppliers, and also contain a number of identical allegations against these companies.